sai4132/LangChain-Basic-QnA-Chatbot/README.md

 # LangChain-Basic-QnA-Chatbot

-#Generate OpenAI API key
+Generate OpenAI API key:

-API key = <you can get from openai account>
+API key = ~you can get from openai account~

-#Create environment
+Create environment:

 conda create -p venv python==3.9 -y

-#in environment create requirements file and install
+In environment create requirements file and install

 pip install -r requirements.txt

-#Create a .env file and store openai api key
+Create a .env file and store openai api key
-#See open ai models for different models
+See open ai models for different models
-#See huggingface for access tokens and models
+See huggingface for access tokens and models

-Hugging face token = <you can get from huggingface account>
+Hugging face token = ~you can get from huggingface account~